-This lime jalapeño tomato arugula pasta is definitely one of my favorite everyday recipes and can turn into a pasta salad by using the avocado ranch dressing on the cold pasta.
+This lime jalapeño tomato arugula pasta is one of my favorite everyday recipes and can turn into a pasta salad by using the avocado ranch dressing on the cold pasta.
 And hopefully, it will become yours too.

-So easy to put together, with ingredients readily available, it is one of my go-to pasta recipes when I need a quick lunch or don't know what to cook at night.
+So easy to put together, with ingredients readily available, it is one of my go-to pasta recipes when I need a quick lunch or doesn't know what to cook at night.

-I grew up eating a lot of Italian food, so easy pasta dishes are abundant in my house.
-The traditional tomato basil combo is by far one of my favorites, with a lot of grated parmesan cheese on top, you can't go wrong.
+I grew up eating much Italian food, so easy pasta dishes are abundant in my house.
+The traditional tomato basil combo is by far one of my favorites.
+You can't go wrong with a lot of grated parmesan cheese on top.

 The spicy kick of fresh jalapeños, sauteed in olive oil with the onions, and the fresh peppery arugula round up a recipe that is easy to make and a crowd pleaser.
 How's that for hectic weekday nights?

 About the type of pasta, there is no wrong answer about which you can use.
 Any type works, even fresh homemade pasta.
 I love short dry penne or fusilli, by far my favorites when the sauce is not creamy.

-I love pasta bowls, so versatile, the type of dish that is even good reheated the next day.
+I love pasta bowls, so versatile, the dish that is even good reheated the next day.
 Yes, I believe reheated pasta is one of life's culinary pleasures, the don't-tell-anyone kind.
-I do make extras to have the next day, what can I say.
+I do make extras to have the next day.
+What can I say.

 Use any type of tomatoes, use more or fewer jalapeños or even add a dash of hot sauce if it suits you.
 But do make this amazing jalapeño lime tomato pasta bowl.